 The interpretation of this GAM specification is that the sensor position is predicted on the basis of a nonlinear pattern across (normalized) time per group (Ter Apel vs. Ubbergen: s(Time,by=Group)), while simultaneously taking into account the speaker-related variation via a factor smooth (the bs=’fs’ block; m=1 limits the wigglyness of the curve per speaker, which is suitable for these nonlinear random effects).
-The rho value (in these example specifications fixed at 0.97) indicates the amount of autocorrelation in the residuals which needs to be taken into account (see explanation, above).
-The linear contrast between the two groups (Group) is added to the model as the smooth functions are centered and thus unable to model a constant difference between the two groups.
+The rho value (here fixed at 0.97) indicates the amount of autocorrelation in the residuals which needs to be taken into account (see explanation, above).
+The linear contrast between the two groups (Group) is added to the model as the smooth functions are centered and thus unable to model a constant (intercept) difference between the two groups.

 To see at which points the trajectories differ significantly from each other, confidence intervals are needed.
 These can readily be extracted from the fitted GAM.
-Figure 8, visualizing the resulting trajectories and differences for the word taarten, shows that the differences in both dimensions are significant across a large part of the time course.
-While this visualization suggests that the distinction between the two groups is necessary, this should be assessed more formally.
+Figure 8, visualizing the resulting trajectories and differences for the CVC sequence taat, shows that the difference in the posterior position is significant across a large part of the time course, while there is no significant height difference.
+While this visualization suggests that the distinction between the two groups is necessary (for the posterior position), this should be assessed more formally.
 There are two approaches for this.
 The first is fitting a simpler model without the group distinction, and comparing this simpler model to the more complex model having the group distinction to see if the additional complexity is warranted (e.g., by comparing the difference in maximum likelihood scores while taking into account the difference in model complexity).
-For this we can use the function compareML of the R pacakage itsadug (version 1.0.1; van Rij et al., 2015).
+For this we can use the function compareML of the R package itsadug (version 2.2; van Rij et al., 2016b).
+The drawback of this approach is that multiple models need to be fitted, and given that the full model (on the basis of all data) takes a long time to fit (approximately 7 hours using 32 processors simultaneously on a fast server) the required amount of time needed for this approach becomes prohibitive.

-The second approach is to respecify the model in such a way that it does not fit the SFs for the two groups separately, but rather for a single group (i.e. the reference level) and a second smooth function representing the difference between the two groups (i.e. the SF which needs to be added to the SF of the first group to yield the SF of the second group).
-The associated p-value obtained from the model summary will then indicate if the difference SF is necessary or not.
+Consequently, we turn to another approach, which consists of respecifying the model in such a way that it does not fit the SFs for the two groups separately, but rather fits a SF for a single group (i.e. the reference level) and a second smooth function representing the non-linear difference between the two groups (i.e. the SF which needs to be added to the SF of the first group to yield the SF of the second group).
+Additionally, as the SFs are centered, a fixed-effect contrast is included to model the constant (i.e. intercept) difference between the two groups.
+The associated p-values obtained from the model summary for the fixed-effect contrast and the non-linear SF will then directly indicate if the distinction between the two groups is necessary or not, and if the difference consists of an intercept shift and/or a non-linear difference.
+If the fixed-effect contrast is significant, this indicates that there is a constant (intercept) difference between the two groups (e.g., Ter Apel might show a greater posterior position than Ubbergen).
+Similarly, if the difference SF is significant, this indicates that the non-linear tongue sensor movement pattern of the two groups differs.
 The command to fit this type of model (for a single word) is:

-diff.model = bam(Position ~ s(Time) + s(Time,by=IsTerApel) +
+diff.model = bam(Position ~ s(Time) + s(Time,by=IsTerApelO) +

-s(Time,Speaker,bs=’fs’,m=1), rho=0.97)
+IsTerApelO + s(Time,Speaker,bs=’fs’,m=1), rho=0.97)